BestOreo/DataMining-InfoVisualization/README.md

 ##### 3.2 Working hours
 ![pic](https://github.com/BestOreo/Pic-for-README.md/blob/master/datamining%26%26infovisualization/7.png)

-According to the company's internal staff to send mail time we found Hacking Team's staff will work from 17:00 to zero.
-Why is this because programmers are night owls?<br/>
+According to the company's internal staff to send mail time we found Hacking Team's staff usually work from 17:00 to 24:00. **Why?
+Is this because programmers are night owls?<br/> **

 We found in the following mining of customer sources, the United States is Hacking Team's largest source of customers and business countries.
 The 17 o'clock Italian time is just 8 o'clock local time in San Francisco, New York local time 11 o'clock.
 Therefore, we speculate that the business relationship between Hacking Team and a large number of U.S. clients during this time period is the reason why the Hacking Team is in a day and night timetable.